celery/celery/docs/configuration.rst

 CELERYBEAT_SCHEDULER
 ~~~~~~~~~~~~~~~~~~~~

 The default scheduler class.
-Default is
+Default is ``celery.beat:PersistentScheduler``.
-`"celery.beat.PersistentScheduler"`.

 Can also be set via the :option:`-S` argument to
 :mod:`~celery.bin.beat`.